 Five Guns N’ Roses ‘Chinese Democracy’ Songs You Need to Hear Again

-The 17 years full of hype, rumors, and personnel changes eliminated any chance Guns N’ Roses‘ 2008 album ‘Chinese Democracy’ ever had of getting a fair, unbiased shot from most of the listening public.
+17 years full of hype, rumors, and personnel changes eliminated any chance Guns N’ Roses‘ 2008 album ‘Chinese Democracy’ ever had of getting a fair, unbiased shot from most of the listening public.

-Now, we’re not here to try and convince you this now five-year-old LP is a masterpiece.
+Now, we’re not here to try and convince you this now six-year-old LP is a masterpiece.
 But at the very least, it does contain many innovative and exciting songs that are well worth a second listen.
 You can hear the best of those on our list of Five Guns N’ Roses ‘Chinese Democracy’ Songs You Need to Hear Again:

 For all the jokes made about 'Chinese Democracy''s long gestation process -- and let's be honest the production credits look like something out of an 'Avengers' movie -- on songs like this you can see where at least some of that time and money went.
 'Sorry' is dynamic, nuanced and atmospheric, with a chorus that achieves a newly sophisticated level of heaviness.